cnichte/md-curcuma/README.md

 const simulate_copy_job = true;

 // The tasks to operate.
-If you add not tasks you have a simple copy job.
+If you add no tasks you have a simple copy job.

 // Placeholders in the Transformer-Template
 // as pre defined in MD_Transformer_TemplateValues_Type in the md-transformer module: